 Dr. Kaylene Barbe

 Dr. Kaylene Barbe has been teaching all levels of Communication Studies classes since joining the OBU faculty in 1990.
-Dr. Barbe’s research interests are in political language, rhetorical criticism, and conflict management.
-In her spare time, Dr. Barbe likes to read, watch movies, travel and spend time with friends, family, dog Zelda, and cats Rocket and Enya.
+Her research interests are in political language, rhetorical criticism, and conflict management.
+In her spare time, Dr. Barbe likes to read, watch movies, do home improvement projects, travel and spend time with friends and family.
 She is a member of University Baptist Church where she volunteers for Family Promise.

 - CMAR 1092 Introduction to Speech Communication